 10

-While it may seem weird to initialize an r-value reference with a literal value and then be able to change that value, when initializing an r-value with a literal, a temporary is constructed from the literal so that the reference is referencing a temporary object, not a literal value.
+While it may seem weird to initialize an r-value reference with a literal value and then be able to change that value, when initializing an r-value reference with a literal, a temporary object is constructed from the literal so that the reference is referencing a temporary object, not a literal value.

 R-value references are not very often used in either of the manners illustrated above.